LakshmySanthosh/concealedObjectDetectionTerahertz/README.md

 The stem preprocesses input images, and the backbone uses CSPDarkNet53 with unique features for robust pattern capture.
 The neck employs PANet for accurate feature amalgamation, enhancing detection.
 The head predicts bounding boxes, objectness scores, and class probabilities, ensuring comprehensive detection.
 This multi-scale approach adapts to various object sizes, making YOLOv5m versatile in concealed object detection scenarios.

 **Structure of YOLOv5m**
+The architecture of the YOLOv5m model is illustrated below:

 <img src="https://github.com/LakshmySanthosh/concealedObjectDetectionTerahertz/assets/121610033/265a81d0-e913-4b1a-a721-60fdab2f920c" width="50%">